Drone regulations in China

 Respect the privacy of other people

-Beijing is in a no-fly zone.
-Multicopters are not allowed to fly on the 6th Ring Road.
+Beijing is within a no-fly zone.
+Multicopters are not allowed to take off inside the 6th Ring Road.

-We have researched the listed drone regulations for China to the best of our knowledge.
-We can not guarantee the correctness of the information.
-If you want to be on the safe side, please contact the Chinese aviation authority.
-Alternatively, you can also ask the embassy in your country for further information about the regulations.
-Please leave us a comment when you receive news and/or gain experience with your copter in China!
+The drone regulations for China listed here have been researched to the best of our knowledge.
+However, we cannot guarantee the accuracy of the information.
+If you want to be on the safe side, contact the Chinese aviation authority.
+Alternatively, you can also reach out to the Chinese embassy in your home country for further information on the regulations.
+Please leave us a comment if you learn any news or have personal experiences flying your drone in China!

 Since January 2015, we travel around the world.
 In our backpack we carry a camera drone which we use to capture the best places from a bird’s perspective.
 First we travelled with a DJI Phantom 2.
 But now we use several drones like the DJI Phantom 4 Pro+ or the DJI Mini 3 Pro.
 On our blog we share the best tips for you about travelling with a drone.
 If you have questions about this article or new information, don’t hesitate to leave us a comment!